 Accessible Arts Program

-- MISSION: To foster creativity and provide educational opportunities for people with disabilities while hosting an inclusive environment for all to engage, explore and enjoy the arts.
+- MISSION: To foster creativity and provide educational opportunities for people with disabilities while hosting an inclusive environment for all to engage, explore, and enjoy the arts.

 - CREATIVITY: To form mental or physical images that are not physically present or have never been conceived or created by others.

-- INCLUSIVITY: An inclusive community that is responsive and accessible providing all the arts, to all the people, all the time.
+- INCLUSIVITY: An inclusive community that is responsive and accessible providing all the arts, to all the people, all of the time.

-- EDUCATIONAL EXPERIENCES: Classrooms with an art-based curriculum, resourceful instructors and adaptations for people of all abilities.
+- EDUCATIONAL EXPERIENCES: Classrooms with an art-based curriculum, resourceful instructors, and adaptations for people of all abilities.

-- Creating art in an accessible format is not only tactual and fun but also beautiful.
+- Creating art in an accessible format is not only tactual and fun, but also beautiful.
 A group of volunteers provides art activities for students on campus.
 In addition, they create tactual bulletin boards in the academic building throughout the year.
 The artwork presented was created by students who have a visual impairment.
-Enjoy the art and the tactual bulletin boards created for students at KSSB.
+Enjoy the art and the tactual bulletin boards created for students at KSSB!

-Replica Cranmer Abacus
+Replica of a Cranmer Abacus